- Screen Colours:

 Parish Councillor Mrs Judith Wilson and St Andrew's Church in Great Cornard have partnered to create the 'Still Good to Eat Community Shop' which helps local people to purchase one bag of food for a donation of £2.
 The aim of the project is to reduce food waste through redistribution of fresh food otherwise left unsold and destined for landfill, providing help with the struggle of the rising cost of living.

-For more information on this community shop based at St Andrew's Church every Thursday morning between 10am and 12pm, please click here or contact Judith, Chris or Doris at stillgoodtoeat@standrews-gc.org.uk
+For more information on this community shop based at St Andrew's Church every Thursday morning between 10am and 12pm, please click here or contact Judith or Chris at stillgoodtoeat@standrews-gc.org.uk

 You may also find some more up to date information on the St Andrew's Church website.